hande-qmc/hande/documentation/hubbard.rst

     Default: 3.

     Set the maximum kinetic energy of the orbitals included in the basis set.

+    Note that this is in scaled units of :math:`(2\pi/L)^2`, where :math:`L` is the dimension of simulation cell defined by *nel* and *rs* and is compared to the kinetic energy of each plane-wave without the twist angle included.
+In this way **ecutoff** can be kept constant when **twist** is varied and the basis set used will remain consistent.
 **rs** *rs*
     Synonym for **density**.